asolpshinning/nft-bridge/README.md

 - This application is written to work only on Algorand testnet and ETH Goerli testnet

-- If you like to test the live version of this app ([located here](https://nft-bridge.sundayakins.repl.co/)), you can mint your ERC-721 NFT using a deployable version of our NFT that we released via thirdWeb through [this link](https://thirdweb.com/0xFc63bAd66fB4f454378C404ae792CeE147b67AEf/ERC721), and then bridge into an Algorand NFT.
+- If you would like to test the live version of this app ([located here](https://nft-bridge.sundayakins.repl.co/)), you can mint your ERC-721 NFT using a deployable version of our NFT that we released via thirdWeb through [this link](https://thirdweb.com/0xFc63bAd66fB4f454378C404ae792CeE147b67AEf/ERC721), and then bridge into an Algorand NFT.

 - This application's front end only works for NFTs with metadata uploaded to IPFS.
 In other words, the url of either the ERC-721 NFT or Algorand NFT has to be an IPFS url.